-If you have suffered tooth loss, you may want to consider getting replacement teeth in the form of dentures or denture implants.
+If you have suffered tooth loss, you may want to consider getting replacement teeth in the form of dentures implants Warrnambool.

 Replacement teeth imitate natural teeth in both appearance and function.
 They are designed to help you live a normal life and give you the confidence of having a full set of teeth again.

-Dentures support your jawbone structure to help preserve your facial appearance and chew, feel, and look just like natural teeth.
+Dentures Warrnambool supports your jawbone structure to help preserve your facial appearance and chew, feel, and look just like natural teeth.

 What Types of Dentures Are There?

-The type of dentures that best suit you will depend on the amount of treatment that you require and include:
+The type of dentures in Warrnambool that best suit you will depend on the amount of treatment that you require and include:

 A complete denture set that is used when there are no teeth on either the upper jaw or the lower jaw.